June is when Malta starts to feel fully alive, and it’s still far easier to explore than the peak weeks of August.

 What is there to do in Malta after class in June?

-Plenty — June brings warm evenings ideal for swimming, beach trips, harbour walks and open-air dining, plus the school’s own afternoon and evening social programme.
+Plenty.
+June brings warm evenings that are ideal for swimming, beach trips, harbour walks and eating outdoors, plus the school’s own afternoon and evening social programme.

 Does Maltalingua organise activities for students?